Updated April 28, 2026

 Health Information Technician Salary

-At $67k annually, health information technicians earn significantly more than medical assistants ($44k) and medical billing specialists ($50k), reflecting the specialized coding knowledge required.
-Salaries vary by region, with urban areas and large health systems typically paying above the median.
+At $67k median, health information technicians earn more than medical assistants ($44k) and medical billing specialists ($50k), but less than registered nurses ($86k).
+The salary reflects the specialized coding knowledge and compliance responsibilities that come with managing protected health information.

 $67k/yr